gentzkow/template_archive/README.md

 * R
 * Stata

 These software are used by the scripts contained in the repository.
-By default, the **Setup** instructions below will assume their usage.
+By default, the **Setup** and **Build** instructions below will assume their usage.

 ## Setup
 **If you are using Windows, you may need to run certain bash commands in administrator mode due to permission errors.
 To do so, open your terminal by right clicking and selecting `Run as administrator`.
 To set administrator mode on permanently, refer to the [RA manual](https://github.com/gentzkow/template/wiki/Repository-Usage#Administrator-Mode).**